-Today we will learn about Google secret which we can use for hacking and gaining information and also for fun.
-Don’t loose hope or get bored by seeing so much of information.
-I can gurantee that these informations are explained in most easy way ever in internet.
-We will discuss many google secrets, hacks and tricks which we can use for gaining everything that exists on google like movies, leaks, TV shows, Courses, etc and also for hacking purposes.
-Let’s learn everything about google secret and learn to use it effectively like pro.
+Today we will learn about Google’s secret which we can use for hacking and gaining information and also for fun.
+Don’t lose hope or get bored by seeing so much information.
+I can guarantee that this information is explained in the easiest way ever on the Internet.
+We will discuss many Google secrets, hacks, and tricks that we can use to gain everything that exists on Google like movies, leaks, TV shows, Courses, etc., and also for hacking purposes.
+Let’s learn everything about Google Secret and learn to use it effectively like a pro.

 Note: things you learn here are only for education purpose.
 You are responsible for everything you perform and we will not be held responsible.

-So let’s learn everything about google and how to use it like hacker.
+So let’s learn everything about Google and how to use it like a hacker.

-1. Use of “Site” while searching restricts results to specified domain
+1. Use of “Site” while searching restricts results to the specified domain

-For example: “site:toptechpal.com netflix” will find all results in that specific site containing the word Netflix.
-It can be used to find results within specific site.
+For example: “site:toptechpal.com Netflix” will find all results in that specific site containing the word Netflix.
+It can be used to find results within a specific site.

 2. Use of “intitle” restricts results to documents whose title contains the specified phrase